spoddutur/spark-phrase-extraction/README.md

   - outputPath -> where to save the model
 ```
 ### PUT TOGETHER Step 1,2 and 3:
-Putting together the three steps to train model:
+Putting together the three steps to train model.
+That's it!! -
 ```markdown
     val common_words = mutable.HashSet[String]("of", "with", "without", "and", "or", "the", "a") val config: PhrasesConfig = new SimplePhrasesConfig()